cucapra/dahlia/docs/multidimensional.md

 \{ s + |0..k| \times d ~|~ s \in 0..k\}
 $$

+This set is very important in our subsequent discussion (in any index type discussion).
+When we access an $i$th element $a[i]$, we would be accessing this set rather than a single element.
+Our type checking would work on this observation to check for interesting qualities such as safety.

+[//]: # (not entirely happy with this bit)

 **Example.** We can create a non-unrolled loop with explicit array accessing using index types.
 This means we can use the dynamic component dynamcally (of course!), but static component should be explicit.
 If we consider the same loop as before, for a given dynamic index, we can access the following set of array indices,

 $$